 So, be mindful of how you treat yourself because the way you choose to do it will influence how long you’ll feel down and how easy it will be to eventually feel back to normal.

-If you have an hour lunch break, could you take a walk for fifteen?
+If you have an hour lunch break, can you take a walk for fifteen minutes?
 Walking counts as light exercise, so does dancing, jogging, and stretching.

-Can you spare fifteen minutes of your lunch break, or after you clock out, or before you take on your post-work responsibilities, to loosen up your body and get active with time you might have otherwise spent looking at your phone?
+Can you spare minutes of your lunch break, or after you clock out, or before you take on your post-work responsibilities?

 Studies highlight that regular aerobic exercise elicits the release of endorphins – feel-good neurotransmitters – that gives us an immediate mood boost.
 These are the brain chemicals that are responsible for the ‘runner’s high.’